DoSomething/DoSomething-7.x/README-VAGRANT.txt

 You can then run specific tests: phpunit PetitionsTest.php

-You will also need to edit your settings.php to: include_once('site-settings.php')
+You will also need to edit your settings.php, * at the very end of the file *: include_once('site-settings.php')

 site-settings.php has all the configurations for memcache, etc.